skip to main content

 • You don’t pay the Medicare levy (and you aren't often entitled to Medicare health benefits).

-• You don’t declare any Australian-sourced interest, dividends or royalties you derive while you are a foreign resident, provided the Australian financial institution or company that pays you has already withheld tax.
+• You don’t declare any Australian-sourced interest, dividends or royalties you derive while you are a foreign tax resident, provided the Australian financial institution or company that pays you has already withheld tax.
 They would do this if you advised them that you were a foreign resident.

 Who pays tax in Australia?

-An exemption from Australian tax on certain income is available for individuals, potentially expats, who qualify as a temporary resident.
 Temporary residents are generally exempt from Australian tax on foreign-source investment income (but not foreign employment income) and capital gains realised on assets that are not taxable Australian property (TAP).

 How does Australian income tax for foreginers work?